An important reason to avoid transfused blood if there was a better option is blood transfusion reactions.

 So, what should a doctor do.
 Transfuse or let the person die?
 There is a third option.
 It goes by many names, bloodless medicine and surgery, advance transfusion practice, blood avoidance, transfusion free medicine and others.

-When properly delivered, you have a better chance of living and not getting sick if you are treated with bloodless medicine and surgery than if you get blood.
+When properly delivered, based on the scientific research on the outcomes, you have a better chance of living and not getting sick if you are treated with bloodless medicine and surgery than if you get blood.

 Note: People will often be heard saying that blood saved someones life.
 Unfortunately, that may not be true.
 Only in the court room and rarely does it get there, will you hear the truth, that blood transfusions or the complications that they started were the cause of death.